Tate’s Gluten Free Chocolate Chip Cookies

 What is Xanthan Gum?

 Xanthan Gum is a polysaccharide (a long-chain carbohydrate) that is made from a bacteria through a fermentation process.
-It’s often used a food additive for its thickening and stabilizing properties.
-It also helps prevent certain ingredients from separating (for example, the ingredients in a smoothie beverage).
+As a food additive, it’s used as a thickening and stabilizing agent, and to prevent certain ingredients from separating.

-This additive is often found in salad dressing, syrups, batters and breading, candies, and baked goods.
-It’s used in the production of non-food products such as toothpaste and cosmetics.
+The ingredient is often used in salad dressings, syrups, candies, and baked goods.
+It’s also found in non-food products such as toothpaste and cosmetics.

 Allergens